 An IR proximity sensor is a device which detects the presence of an object or a human when it is within a predetermined range from the sensor, through reflected infrared beams.

 Three useful proximity sensor concepts are explained here, the first concept is based on an ordinary opamp LM358, the second one using IC LM567 which functions with a phase locked loop principle ensuring very accurate response for the detection.
 The third circuit works using the ubiquitous IC 555.
 Let's learn each one with a step by step explanation.

 There is a long list of sensors that are available in market today.
-Some of them are humidity sensor, flex sensor, touch sensor, fingerprint sensor, pressure sensor and many more.

-We come across a lot of sensors in our day-to-day life.
 One such sensor is proximity sensor.

 1. IR led: Every led emits some form of electromagnetic radiation when powered up.
 From our household experience, we have known leds that emit visible light.